 Do you want to be more productive on a regular basis?

-Are you looking for helpful productivity tools you can use, right away?
+Are you looking for common productivity tools you can use, right away?

 Using common everyday tools with a focused and deliberate mindset can work wonders!

-It’s all about paying attention to the little things and taking appropriate action…or not.
+You simply pay attention to the little things and make a decision to take appropriate action…or not.

-Slowing down your approach towards productivity will give you a new outlook when it comes to getting things done.
+When you slow down your approach towards productivity, you’ll find it will give you a new outlook when it comes to getting things done.

 In this post, I offer five common productivity tools you probably haven’t considered at home or the office.